The kit you buy is all that stands between you and the road

 Not everyone cares about the testing standards, and that’s fine; it’s all down to personal choice.
 But if you care about the money you spend, I believe you should be able to make an informed choice, and that’s where it’s the responsibility of the motorcycle media to help.

 prEN17092 was established to give a guide to the level of protection offered by the products you buy, so it’s worth spending half an hour to get your head around what it means.
 An overview of the standards can be found here, but you can also check the superb MotoCAP website, which has independently tested many biking products in Australia.
-The findings there point to single-layer jeans generally offering much lower protection than multi-layer.
+I spoke to the man behind this testing, Christopher Hurren, Senior Research Fellow (Fibre Science and Technology) at Deakin University, who told me “From the testing conducted by MotoCAP on ‘Protective Denim’ products, the best performance has been in multi-layer products where a separate protective liner is present inside the jeans.

 As an example of material strength alone, Hood has had its K7 jeans certified without armour, in case you want to buy them without it for £129.99.
-Like the Sa1nts, with no armour they’re certified to prEN17092 Class B, but if you tested the denim and the protective lining material for impact abrasion resistance, it would achieve the highest level – AAA, as would the materials used in the Roadskins, and the key impact areas of the Draggins above.
+Like the Sa1nts, with no armour they’re certified to prEN17092 Class B, but if you tested the denim and the protective lining material for impact abrasion resistance, it would achieve the highest level – AAA.

 Some of the best denim and separate aramid layer combinations can exceed the abrasion resistance of leather, but again – only you can decide what you want to wear on and off the bike.